 There is a time to do this and a time not to.
 If you are going into a race or coming out of one, there is no benefit to maintaining fitness for prolonged periods of time.
 You will either become stale, overtrained, or burned out.
 The only time I ever see a maintenance of fitness work is if an athlete is at roughly 50-70% of their peak form.
 This period of time is generally in the off-season or early in the training year as they get ready for their build.

 When an athlete tries to maintain high levels of fitness, I have found through several athletes that around the 2 month marker is the max for this tactic of training.
 For any athlete I’ve coached that has maintained high fitness for longer than 2 months, their results have suffered drastically after that 2 month mark.
 This is most likely due to the high level of fatigue needed to sustain such fitness without any further adaptation being added in to make the body stronger.
 Even when the metrics support a fresh body, athletes performance will suffer as they report no “pop” in the legs and an overall feeling of staleness.

 Post Race Tactics

 This is going to depend on your yearly calendar and how you set it up.
 If you have two large events coming up within a small window of time, then you will most likely use the same fitness for both.
 However, when your events are spaced out throughout the year, it is extremely important that you take some time off after your first big event.
 Remember, any time you try to maintain high fitness for over 2 months, you are going to start suffering in your performance.

-Lets use an example that a lot of our athletes at Mind Right Endurance powered by Dalzell Coaching are doing in 2017.
+Let's use an example that a few of our athletes at Mind Right Endurance are doing.